 The State Department of Transportation (DOT) is planning a new roundabout in Northampton at the intersection of Hatfield Street and North King.
 Planning is now at the 75% stage, with construction slated to start in 2020, and completion in 2021.
 The new roundabout will mean that Northampton will now have a roundabout at each of its major “gateway” intersections.
 There’ll be a two lane one at the foot of Coolidge Bridge linking Damon Road, Rte, Nine, and Rte.
-91, the newly completed one at the south end of Pleasant Street, and the original roundabout, by Look Park, and this one on North King.
+91, the newly completed one at the south end of Pleasant Street, the original roundabout, by Look Park, and this one on North King.

 Mayor David Narkowitz is an enthusiastic supporter of roundabouts, recalling to me the vehement objections that were made at the public hearing on the Look Park roundabout several years ago.
 Abuttors and neighbors predicted disaster.
 It could not be plowed, it would generate accidents, and so on.
 Now, he said, Northampton people have grown accustomed to them, and like them.

-Last week, he sat down with most of the businesses impacted by the construction of this new roundabout at Hatfield Street..
+A couple weeks ago, he sat down with most of the businesses impacted by the construction of this new roundabout at Hatfield Street..
 The $3.9? million dollar state project is planned to be funded by a mix of state and federal funds.
 I put a question mark by the cost, because I have heard that the price is up to around $5 million.
 Municipalities love DOT projects.
 Big money and local jobs, and there is no blow-back from local taxpayers.